Everything you need to know about Prince Harry and Meghan Markle's royal wedding

 Another top contender for designing Markle's gown is the design duo behind Ralph & Russo.

-Australian-born designers Tamara Ralph and Michael Russo have already designed for Markle, creating the $75,000 dress she wore in her intimate engagement photos with Harry.
+Australian-born designers Tamara Ralph and Michael Russo have already designed for Markle, creating the around $70,000 dress she wore in her intimate engagement photos with Harry.

 Thank you so much for all of the wonderful comments following the release of Prince Harry and Ms. Meghan Markle's engagement photographs.
 The couple are so grateful for the warm and generous messages they have received during such a happy time in their lives.
 As a way to say thank you, they have decided to share this candid photograph from the day of their portrait sittings directly with all of you.